 This feature enables you to control up to WLANs for lightweight access points.
 Each WLAN has a separate WLAN ID, a separate profile name, and a WLAN SSID.
 All controllers publish up to 16 WLANs to each connected access point, but you can create up to the maximum number of WLANs supported and then selectively publish these WLANs (using access point groups) to different access points to better manage your wireless network.

 You can configure WLANs with different SSIDs or with the same SSID.
 An SSID identifies the specific wireless network that you want the controller to access.

-group.
-The access point (AP) does not advertise
+access point group.
+The access point (AP) does not advertise disabled WLANs in

 Peer-to-peer blocking does not apply to multicast traffic.

 The WLAN name and SSID can